- About Us

 Indian women who have no work experience are hesitant about fitting in.
 Age is not the problem here; fitting in is.
 Another challenge is either retraining oneself or learning something new altogether.
 It is quite daunting to go out and either look for work or retrain yourself when you’re so much older.
 However, Sairee Chahal of Fleximoms states that there are many Indian women who get into fields that interest them or where they have been comfortable before, like apparel, baking, art and craft.
 Sairee opines, “A certain comfort zone exists – for instance a person who has done English Honours can get into journalism”.
 You have to find your niche is how she sums it up.

 Bangalore based Aparna Chetan, 41, started Twam Global Advisors Pvt Ltd seven months ago.
 Married at 22 and living in a joint family meant that she could not go out to work.
 She rues, “They didn’t like a daughter-in-law going out to work.”
 Life went on, she had a son and when he was about a year and a half old, she started wondering what to do with her time.
 Aparna had moved out of her in-law’s house by then.
-She started working part time, when she was 28 and taught basic English at a spoken English centre.
+She started working a part time job, when she was 28 and taught basic English at a spoken English centre.
 This exposure made her realize that her strong communication skills were her advantage.